WanGiron/mySql-project/README.md

 To run program :

+for customer(to buy products):
-type command node bamazonCustomer.js then just follow the instructions.
+* Type command node bamazonCustomer.js then just follow the instructions.

+for manager (view all stock, view low stock( < 5), add new product, add more stock):

+* Type command node bamazonManager.js then just follow the instructions.